tardis-sn/tardis/docs/development/continuous_integration.rst

 Azure Repos is just another service to store Git repositories.
-Currently, we use Azure Repos to mirror ``tardis-refdata`` repository since Azure does not impose limits on LFS bandwith nor storage.
+Currently, we use Azure Repos to mirror ``tardis-refdata`` repository since Azure does not impose limits on LFS bandwidth nor storage.

 **To clone this repository:**